diazrenata/scadsanalysis/analysis/reports/vetting.md

     ## V = 1803, p-value = 0.773
     ## alternative hypothesis: true location shift is not equal to 0

--   change is going to be bounded at 100 and 0: you can't go up or down from there.
+Change is going to be bounded at 100 and 0: you can't go up or down from there.
 (Another argument for increasing the number of samples?)

 Portal plant manips
 ===================